Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Technological Revolutions and Financial Capital](https://images-na.ssl-images-amazon.com/images/I/51sYEeZHITL._SX315_BO1,204,203,200_.jpg)

 I won’t do her book justice here, but I’ll attempt to summarize the key ideas that are relevant to both the dotcom crash and the ICO bubble.
 I’ll be quoting heavily from Carlota herself.
-This part is going to get a little academic, but stick with it—Carlota's work is fascinating.

 ## Innovation moves in cycles
 Carlota Perez subscribes to the long wave economic cycle theory, known as [Kondratiev Waves](https://en.wikipedia.org/wiki/Kondratiev_wave), in which technological innovation occurs in 45-60 year waves.